 Taronga Zoo: Last but not least, we had a great behind-the-scenes look at the zoo’s new education center (and met a few furry friends).
 We also got a sneak peek of the new Wildlife Retreat, Taronga’s boutique luxury hotel, which is set to open next year.
 This will be THE place to watch the fireworks on New Year’s Eve!

 Best Restaurants in Sydney

-Bea Restaurant at Barangaroo House: Located in Sydney’s latest and greatest district in the architecturally stunning Barangaroo House, this is one of newest restaurants from celebrity chef Matt Moran.
+Bea Restaurant at Barangaroo House: Located in Sydney’s latest and greatest district in the architecturally stunning Barangaroo House, this is one of the newest restaurants from celebrity chef Matt Moran.

 Quay Restaurant: This icon of Sydney, featuring incredible views of the Opera House, has recently reopened with a sleek redesign.
-The menu features options of 6- or 10-course meals paired with wines, cocktails, or even mocktails!
+The menu features 6- or 10-course meals paired with wines, cocktails, or even mocktails!
 Imaginative and delicious, it won’t disappoint.
 Despite being around since the early 2000s, it’s still a hard table to get, so book early (I can help you with that)!

-Monopole in Potts Point: This European-style wine bar features both a la carte and tasting menus.
+Monopole in Potts Point: This European-style wine bar features a la carte and tasting menus.
 I would highly recommend the wine pairing, should you choose the latter.
 These guys know their stuff inside and out and can tell you everything about the wine you are about to consume!